tfpauly/privacy-proxy/draft-private-access-tokens.md

 ### Mediator-to-Issuer Request

-Before forwarding the Client's request to the Issuer, the Mediator adds headers listing both the CLIENT_GROUP_ID as "Client-Group-ID" and the count of previous tokens as "Client-Token-Count".
+Before forwarding the Client's request to the Issuer, the Mediator adds a header that includes the count of previous tokens as "Client-Token-Count".
 The Mediator MAY also add additional context information, but MUST NOT add information that will uniquely identify a Client.

 ~~~
 :method = POST